-Melissa McCarthy Soars After 75-Lb Low Carb Diet Weight Loss, From New Movie To Super Bowl Ad [Video]
+Melissa McCarthy Soars From New Movie To Super Bowl Ad After 75-Lb Low Carb Diet Weight Loss [Video]

 “We’ve got a fantastic story to tell…and the incredibly talented Melissa McCarthy is the perfect partner to help us do it.”

-While the actress was chosen for Kia’s Super Bowl commercial, she’ll be competing with Dancer Lil Buck’s moves, which are the star in the Super Bowl LI campaign from Lexus, reported USA Today.
+While the actress was chosen for Kia’s Super Bowl commercial, she’ll be competing with Dancer Lil Buck’s moves starring in the Super Bowl LI campaign from Lexus, reported USA Today.

 The automaker’s ad also includes music from pop star Sia and is narrated by actress Minnie Driver to unveil the sleek new Lexus LC.
 That ad will be broadcast during the second quarter of the Super Bowl.